 Mindfulness with Refuge Recovery

-Refuge Recovery is also another part of the program utilizing mindfulness and meditation, this will focus more on helping clients use mindfulness in everyday life.
+Refuge Recovery, another self help group, is also another part of the program utilizing mindfulness and meditation.
+This will focus more on helping clients use mindfulness in everyday life.
 Specifically for times when we are triggered, when we are stressed, when we are anxious or when we are angry with daily events in the real world.
 “Refuge Recovery believes that training our hearts and minds to see clearly and respond to our lives with understanding and non-harming can free us from addiction”, this is an important tool for our clients and empowers them to lead their own meetings with the guidance of staff.

 We go to the local beach once or twice a week for an hour group session of Kayaking this is beginner level so all can join in and be taught the basics.
 Its also a fun way to get another exercise session under your belt.
 Your new sober/drug free life will involve looking for new hobbies just like this.
 So why wait start now and have fun whilst doing so.